handrews/OpenAPI-Specification/src/oas.md

 * Detecting OpenAPI or JSON Schema documents using media types
 * Detecting OpenAPI documents through the root `openapi` field
 * Detecting JSON Schema documents through detecting keywords or otherwise successfully parsing the document in accordance with the JSON Schema specification

+Additional mechanisms can be used to support documents with Objects other than an OpenAPI Object or a Schema Object at the root, but note that the resulting behavior is implementation-defined:

 * Detecting a document containing a referenceable Object at its root based on the expected type of the reference
 * Allowing users to configure the type of documents that might be loaded due to a reference to a non-root Object